cyverse-archive/Donkey/doc/endpoints/misc.md

 This endoint determines the default output directory in iRODS for the currently authenticated user.
-Aside from the `proxyToken` parameter, this endpoint requires one other query-string parameter: `name`, which specifies the default name of the output directory.
+Aside from the `proxyToken` parameter, this endpoint requires no query-string parameters.
+The default default output directory name is passed to Donkey in the `donkey.job-exec.default-output-folder` configuration parameter.

 This service works in conjunction with user preferences.
 If a default output directory has been selected already (either by the user or automatically) then